python/typeshed/CONTRIBUTING.md

 * prefer ``...`` on the same line as the class/function signature;
 * avoid vertical whitespace between consecutive module-level functions, names, or methods and fields within a single class;
+* use a single blank line between top-level class definitions, or none if the classes are very small;
+* add a top-level comment followed by an empty line that makes it clear the file contains a stub and not the actual code for the module, for example `# Stubs for pathlib (Python 3.4)`;
+* do not use docstrings;
 * prefer type comments over variable annotations unless your stubs are exclusively targeting Python 3.6.